Alan4247748/friendly-potato/src/pages/About.md

 # My Story

-I follow a first-principles approach to trial-&-error.
-In reality, it's trying to fall forward and I have a long list of ideas that didn't work as evidence.
-I studied at Baylor University in Waco, Texas, and squeaked out a degree in marketing.
-Worked in the oil fields of West, Texas and had an eco-hostel in Guatemala (failure).
-I started writing in Berlin, Germany and have turned that experiment into a profession.
+I use a first-principles approach to trial-&-error.
+In reality, it's a lot of failing, and I've got a long list of them as evidence.
+I  squeaked out a degree in marketing and studied at Baylor University in Waco, Texas.
+After, I worked in the oil fields of West Texas.
+I started writing in Berlin, Germany, and have turned that experiment into a profession.
 I speak (English native) (Español B1.2) and (Deutsch B2.1).
 A self-taught programmer and an enthusiastic tinkerer.

 # Skills

 - **Technical Writing**: I've expereince writing case study's, blog posts, technical articles, help docs, SKDs, and tutorials.
 - **Communication**: I can collaborate with developers, product people, and marketers, to create high-quality content.
-- **Tools**: I've used various frameworks [Docusaurus](https://damurphy.com/docs/Tech%20Writing/Directory%20for%20website%20&%20content) as well as Markdown, Git, .css, .js, python, datadog, and more.
+- **Tools**: I've used various frameworks [Docusaurus](https://damurphy.com/docs/Tech%20Writing/Directory%20for%20website%20&%20content) as well as Markdown, Git, .css, .js, Lisp, microcontrollers, python, datadog, and more.

 # Highlights